First Spark: Empowering First Generation Immigrants to Build Financial Footing in the U.S.

 Ideating Core Concepts

 With all the insights in place, we began creating potential design concepts for our project prompt.
-From this process, we organized our concepts into three main categories, each representing a distinct approach to addressing our users’ needs:
+From this process, I organized our concepts into three main categories, each representing a distinct approach to addressing our users’ needs:

 1